leotam/leotam.github.io/_posts/2016-05-05-EmbeddedVision.markdown

 *Jeff Dean on the power and flexibility of deep learning*

 In this blog post, I'll present a complementary tutorial on training in 16 bits (floating point 16 bits aka FP16) on the [Jetson TX1][TX1], which delivers nearly a 2x performance increase.
-Notably, 16 bit arithmetic is supported natively on the TX1 (via “SIMD” FP16 FMA, i.e. FP16 x2) and is an excellent feature preview for developing on the upcoming Pascal architecture within the Supercomputer-in-a-Box [DGX-1][DGX].
+Notably, 16 bit arithmetic is supported natively on the TX1 (via “SIMD” FP16 FMA, i.e. FP16 x2) and is an excellent feature preview for developing on the Pascal architecture within the Supercomputer-in-a-Box [DGX-1][DGX].

 ![fp16]({{ site.url }}/assets/FP16.png)